- Sessions begin with a discussion of the writing project.

 Graduate Student Consultations

-In the Writing Center, we frequently work with graduate students, and our consultants have extensive experience consulting on grant proposals, scholarship applications, and thesis and dissertation projects across the disciplines.
+In the Writing Studio, we frequently work with graduate students, and our consultants have extensive experience consulting on grant proposals, scholarship applications, and thesis and dissertation projects across the disciplines.
 To best meet graduate student needs, we encourage writers to do the following:

 - Remember that writing consultations are instructional in nature, and you and the consultant will not be able to work through the entirety of a lengthy document in one session.
 Instead, if you are working on a thesis, dissertation, or article-length work, consider intensive work on specific portions of text, talking through the organization of large portions of text, or outlining your writing project.

-- All writing consultants have significant experience working with graduate students, but if you would like a specific recommendation for a consultant that might be most appropriate given your project and discipline, contact the Writing Center Coordinator for more information.
+- All writing consultants have significant experience working with graduate students, but if you would like a specific recommendation for a consultant that might be most appropriate given your project and discipline, contact the Writing Studio Coordinator for more information.